 Dental Issues Start Small

-Dental problems are common in cats and dogs, but our veterinarian can provide tools to help reduce the chance of dental-related issues.
+Dental problems are common in cats and dogs, but we can provide tools to help reduce the chance of dental-related issues.
 Dental scaling and polishing are preventative techniques and can help your pet avoid dental pain in the future.
 Dental x-rays and fluoride treatments also provide prevention.

 Signs of a Dental Problem

 Dental issues are extremely common.
-You should bring your pet to our animal hospital if you notice any signs or symptoms like:
+You should schedule your pet for an exam if you notice any of the following signs or symptoms:

 - Broken teeth